ArturoDent/find-and-transform/README.md

 > **Defaults**: If you do not specify an argument, its default will be applied.
 So `"matchCase": false` is the same as no `"matchCase"` argument at all.

+> **Important**: Some checking for bad `args` keys and their values will be done by this extension for both `findInCurrentFile` and `runInSearchPanel` commands.
+For example, if you used `"restrictFind": "selection"` (instead of the proper `"restrictFind": "selections"`) or `"matchCases": false` (should be `"matchCase": false`) - a error message will be printed to the **Output** (under the dropdown *find-and-transform* option) notifying you of the errors and aborting the current command with no action.
+So any bad `args` option will stop execution and nothing will be done.

 <br/>

 -----------